erikbasto/angularapp-training/README.md

 * Angular 15.2 for client app
 * SignalR to send messages between users in real time
 * EF Core as ORM
-* Postgresql as DB provider
+* Postgresql as DB provider via Docker
 * Cloudinary to upload images from users.
 * Security implemented using JWTokens and roles
 * Docker support